shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card using only CSS.
-The effect involves a subtle reveal of card content upon hover, achieved through transitions and transforms.
+This document details the creation of an expanding card effect using only CSS.
 No JavaScript is required.
-This example uses plain CSS, but the concepts are easily adaptable to frameworks like Tailwind CSS.
+The effect involves a card that smoothly expands vertically when hovered over, revealing additional content.
+We'll utilize CSS transitions and transforms for a polished animation.

-**Description of the Styling:**
+## Description of the Styling

-The card initially displays a minimal title and a small preview image.
-On hover, the card expands vertically, revealing more content (description and button) smoothly.
-The expansion is accompanied by a subtle scaling effect for added visual appeal.
+The card starts with a collapsed height, showing only a header.
+On hover, the card expands to its full height, revealing the body content.
+The expansion is smooth thanks to CSS transitions.
+We'll also add a subtle shadow effect to enhance the visual appeal.
+This technique is suitable for showcasing product information, articles, or any content needing a visually engaging reveal.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>